jacksonllee/pycantonese/pycantonese/data/hkcancor/readme.md

   (different kinds of parentheses, brackets, etc) are collapsed and represented by the double quote `"`.
   The colon is removed to avoid parsing problems.

-This readme file is prepared by Jackson Lee.

-Last updated on 2016-02-07.